 In their downtime, they would relax in their cages as their loving handlers shook in fear.
-Take a look at this picture, for instance, look at the pigeon’s faces do they look worried?
-Now look at the soldier’s face, see the difference?
+Take a look at this picture, for instance.
+Look at the pigeons’ faces compared to that of the soldier’s.

 Mandatory to Learn

-Soldiers would learn different code, handwriting styles, and even other languages, writing them on a small paper, rolling them up and then tying them tightly to the bird’s foot, and it would not be long before stories of soldiers being the only one left with nothing but the little bird beside them conveying the message that they needed to be saved from the line.
-But wait we’re not done!
+Soldiers would learn different code, handwriting styles, and even other languages, writing them on a small paper, rolling them up, and then tying them tightly to the bird’s foot.
+It would not be long before stories of soldiers went around of them as the only ones left with nothing but the little bird beside them conveying the message that they needed to be saved from the line.

 The First Spy Drone

 These pictures would provide crucial intelligence for mapping enemy trenches and counting heads behind enemy lines.
-Pigeons were a cherished position on the battlefield, and soldiers made sure to keep them happy, so let’s see some of the homes built for these little guys!
+Pigeons were a cherished position on the battlefield, and soldiers made sure to keep them happy.
+Now, let’s see some of the homes built for these little guys!

 Or is it the other way around?
-This little four-piece-to-go boxes would have built-in water bowls, and even compartments to store snacks in!
+These little four-piece to-go boxes would have built-in water bowls, and even compartments to store snacks in!
 And if that wasn’t good enough?
 Wait until you see what they do in headquarters!

-What you see in front of you is not a commander’s barrack or a flower shop in Pennsylvania, it’s a pigeon coup overlooking the sunny hills of the European summer!
+What you see in front of you is not a commander’s barrack or a flower shop in Pennsylvania; it’s a pigeon coup overlooking the sunny hills in the European summer!
 The big trailer looks like something out of a show on HGTV.

-Freshly painted exterior, plants on the window, a beautiful view, and it’s mobile, so you keep exploring the country after the war.
-But pigeons deserve it, the smart little birds worked hard, never complained, and always followed orders!
+A freshly painted exterior, plants on the window, a beautiful view, and it’s mobile.
+But the pigeons deserved it; the smart little birds worked hard, never complained, and always followed orders!
 Scientists even ran tests to learn more about the miraculous bird, and what they discovered is astonishing!

 Learning More Than to Fly

-Scientist studied just how smart these little birds are, so they ran a simple test.
-See if they can associate the birds with different colors through feeding them.
-The pigeon would look into the same whole and when a different color showed they got food.
+Scientists studied just how smart these little birds are, so they ran a simple test: to see if they can associate the birds with different colors by feeding them.
+The pigeon would look into the same hole and when a different color showed up, they got food.

 The scientists would then be able to see if the bird could differentiate between the different colors to perform tasks.
 The experiment worked, and the pigeons proved that they could do more than just fly to food.
 The Axis powers would need more than just a bullet to defeat this small enemy in the sky.